michelepatella/mmeletricarservice.it/README.md

 <br>

 5. ✅ **Reliability & Robustness**:
-   - Comprehensive error handling for API and UI
+   - Error handling for API and UI
    - Loading states and fallback UIs improve resilience
-   - Clear feedback and user messages in edge cases
    - try-catch blocks and logging implemented
    - Automated unit and integration tests with Jest and React Testing Library